alexbaldwin/alexbaldwin.com/source/blog/goldeneye.html.markdown

 Scope was so slim, they didn't even originally plan out the legendary multiplayer mode that arguably made the game so successful.
 It was done almost exclusively by one guy as an afterthought.

-> The game's multiplayer mode was added late in the development process; Martin Hollis described it as "a complete afterthought".
+> The game's multiplayer mode was added late in the development process; Martin Hollis described it as "a complete afterthought."
 According to David Doak, the majority of the work on the multiplayer mode was done by Steve Ellis, who "sat in a room with all the code written for a single-player game and turned GoldenEye into a multiplayer game."

 Despite everything, the game went on to become the third highest selling N64 game, inspire console shooting games, and [win a crazy amount of awards](http://alexbaldw.in/KbGG).
 Next time you're heading down the wrong way of the [entrepreneurial rollercoaster](http://www.fourhourworkweek.com/blog/2008/10/03/harnessing-entrepreneurial-manic-depression-making-the-rollercoaster-work-for-you/), take a deep breath, make a cup of tea, and remember that you can make it happen.
 Persevere and dominate.